NuGet/Home/proposed/2021/BulkRestoreCoordination.md

 We should definitely *do* something to fix the overall problem.
 There is no workaround and this is a huge performance burden.

+Various other shapes of the API were considered.

+- Having a single service that keep track of all projects so that NuGet could do something `WhenAllProjectsReady`.
+  - There in no preexisting component that contains all this knowledge.
+The project system knows about a single project.
+  - There's no easy answer for a component that would be best suited to handle this logic.
+Given that the rest of the APIs are defined by NuGet, it makes sense that these APIs are defined as well.

+- Event driven, or push mechanism that would notify NuGet when design time builds are going on.
+  - The architecture on CPS side is that there are no events for design time build progress.
+The managed languages project-system is the only component that knows of NuGet.
+Given that significant amount of this work is async and it was simpler to add an API that can track the design time builds scheduled and progress for NuGet only, rather than relying on a generic mechanism.

+- The current API itself does not have any guarantees against race conditions between a project reporting as dirty and the likelihood of a change to have happened, as this is an implementation detail.
+We do not believe there's a design that can better mitigate these race conditions in every scenario.
+  - A number of scenarios either will not or are likely not to suffer from race conditions.
+    - When branch switching through the IDE, thanks for BulkFileOperation, all projects will know they are dirty, prior to NuGet ever receiving a nomination.
+    - Find and Replace in csproj - CPS has a sliding window to detect changes.
+Unless the number of changes is extremely large it's very likely that by the time a design time build of relevant to NuGet has completed, the other instances have already triggered/scheduled a design time build.
+    - Editing a single file such as Directory.Build.Props is likely to benefit as well, as the design time build for a project that may lead to the first nomination is likely to be longer than the sliding window for reevaluationthat CPS based projects have.
+  - There are many design time builds running in a single VS session, but only a few affect a nomination and NuGet.
+- Poll/Push is largely a different perspective to the same solution as most design time builds are not of a concern to NuGet.
+The difference between a Push and Pull API can be summarized as:
+  - Do design time builds being run when they do not concern NuGet get processed?
+(DTB start/end notifications API)
+  - Does NuGet do slightly more work to determine whether it's batching is good enough when it decides it needs a restore.

 ## Prior Art